reduxjs/redux/docs/recipes/UsageWithTypescript.md

 ## Additional Recommendations

-### Use the React-Redux Hooks API
+### Use the React Redux Hooks API

-**We recommend using the React-Redux hooks API as the default approach**.
+**We recommend using the React Redux hooks API as the default approach**.
 The hooks API is much simpler to use with TypeScript, as `useSelector` is a simple hook that takes a selector function, and the return type is easily inferred from the type of the `state` argument.

 While `connect` still works fine, and _can_ be typed, it's much more difficult to type correctly.